autorope/donkeydocs/docs/parts/pins.md

 # Pin Specifiers

 Control signals are send and received by pins on the Raspberry Pi, Jetson Nano and connected peripherals, like the PCA9685 Servo controller.
 Starting wit version 5.x, Donkeycar uses 'pin specs' to specify pins including various configuration that is specific to the underlying hardware or library implementation.
-This allows use to make the underlying logic, like how a motor controller takes throttle values and outputs them to the motor, more independant of the particular hardware or library used to generate the signals.
+This allows use to make the underlying logic, like how a motor controller takes throttle values and outputs them to the motor, more independent of the particular hardware or library used to generate the signals.

 ## Types of Pins